 During the 2018 budget vote speech, deputy minister of water and sanitation Pamela Tshwete reported that the Department of Water and Sanitation has made progress in advancing the role of women in the sector through the mentorship programme.

 During her budget speech earlier this year, Minister Edna Molewa shared that the environmental sector continues to be a source and facilitator of investment, job creation, entrepreneurship and skills development – in line with the key objectives of the National Development Plan (NDP).

 SALGA’s Youth Development Programme ensures our country’s future leaders receive year-round attention, writes Dale Hes.

 A new forum enabling municipal speakers across the country to consult one another on matters of common interest should aid governance and service delivery, reports Rodney Weideman.

-Voice of the Local Government The South African Local Government Association (SALGA) is a national representative of local government sectors and their employees.
-Picasso Headline, proudly part of the Tiso Blackstar Group, publishes the Voice of Local Government in association with SALGA.
-The Voice of Local Government aims to raise the profile of local government… Read more »
+Voice of Local Government The South African Local Government Association (SALGA) is a national representative of local government sectors and their employees.
+Picasso Headline, proudly part of Arena Holdings, publishes the Voice of Local Government in association with SALGA.
+The Voice of Local Government aims to raise the profile of local government and the municipalities… Read more »

 The escalating killing of councillors and municipal managers in the country is a concern for SALGA.

 South Africa and China have a long-standing relationship, with the recent SALGA/CPAFFC Forum building on this strong foundation, writes Rodney Weideman.

 SALGA makes its voice heard during key parliamentary debates, reports Rodney Weideman.